michaelrsweet/htmldoc/README.txt

     will be compliant with HTML 4.0 and support style sheets.

-    Please support continued HTMLDOC development by purchasing HTMLDOC on CD-ROM from the following page:
+    Please support continued HTMLDOC development by purchasing commercial HTMLDOC licenses from the following page:

         http://www.easysw.com/htmldoc/

-    HTMLDOC Basic is available for $49.95 and provides the software on CD-ROM and 30 days of installation support via email, telephone, and WWW.

-    HTMLDOC Professional is available for $499.95 and provides the software on CD-ROM and one year of general support via email, telephone, and WWW.

 INTERNET RESOURCES